-There’s an very old saying: If you find yourself standing in a deep hole with a shovel in your hands, stop digging.
+There’s a very old saying: If you find yourself standing in a deep hole with a shovel in your hands, stop digging.
 Yet when it comes to our very rapid weight loss, most of us dig ourselves a little deeper into the hole every single day.

-An extra 500 or even 1,000 calories a week isn’t going to make dent in the bathroom scale.
+An extra 500 or even 1,000 calories a week isn’t going to make a dent in the bathroom scale.
 Instead, it’s the little things we do, day in and day out, things that we barely notice we’re doing, which determine whether our waistlines are trending upward or downward.

 Tweak just a few of these everyday rote routines and you could be on your way to a leaner belly in no time!